feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

 * SOLVED/TODO: Sometimes switching between desktop layouts is grayed out --> Widgets were locked.
     = Unintuitive => REPORT

-* NOT REP: drag application from menu to folderview makes plasma crash
-    * happend only once

-* NOT REP: sddm: Reboot or Shutdown does not work and count down goes to negative values
-    * ...

 * OPEN: Make "Folder View" the default Desktop layout